Alex Newhook: Junior

-Collegiate
+College

 Newhook had an impressive freshman campaign with the Boston College Eagles, posting 19 goals and 23 assists for 42 points in 34 games.
 Collectively, he led all Hockey East freshmen in points and goals, all NCAA freshman in goals, and tied for seventh in scoring among all NCAA skaters.
 For his efforts, Newhook was named recipient of the Tim Taylor Award, becoming the first such player in Boston College history, as well as the Hockey East Rookie of the Year.
 He likewise earned Hockey East Second Team All-Star honors and would be named to the conference All-Rookie Team.

 Due to participation in the 2021 World Juniors tournament and underlying quarantine requirements prior thereto, Newhook missed the start of his sophomore campaign at Boston College.
 After returning to campus following a silver medal result with Team Canada, he was injured in his Eagles season debut.
 Collectively, Newhook would be limited to just 12 games over the course of the 2020–21 season, posting a total seven goals and 16 points.

 Professional

 Colorado Avalanche (2021–2023)

-On March 31, 2021, Newhook ended his collegiate career by agreeing to a three-year, entry-level contract with the Colorado Avalanche.
-He was initially assigned by the Avalanche to begin his professional career with American Hockey League (AHL) affiliate, the Colorado Eagles.
+On March 31, 2021, Newhook ended his collegiate career by agreeing to a three-year entry-level contract with the Colorado Avalanche.
+He was initially assigned by the Avalanche to begin his professional career with their American Hockey League (AHL) affiliate, the Colorado Eagles.
 After producing at the AHL level, collecting five goals and nine points through eight games played, Newhook was called up to the Avalanche's taxi squad on May 2, 2021.
 He made his NHL debut three days later in a 3–2 loss to the San Jose Sharks.
-Appearing in six total games with the Avalanche during the 2020–21 season, he scored his first NHL goal in the ensuing Stanley Cup playoffs during Game 3 of the team's opening round series against the St. Louis Blues on May 21.
+Appearing in six total games with the Avalanche during the 2020–21 season, he scored his first NHL goal in the ensuing Stanley Cup playoffs during game three of the team's opening round series against the St. Louis Blues on May 21.
 He ultimately skated in eight playoff games before Colorado was ousted in the second round by the Vegas Golden Knights.

 Securing an opening night roster spot ahead of the 2021–22 season, team head coach Jared Bednar would reassign Newhook to the Eagles after a single game, citing his need for "more confidence with the puck."
 Returning to the NHL ranks after ten games, he would register 33 points over the remainder of the regular season.
-After sporadic use in both the Avalanche's first and second round series against the Nashville Predators and St. Louis Blues respectively, Newhook then played the entirety of the Western Conference Final against the Edmonton Oilers and championship-clinching Stanley Cup Finals over the Tampa Bay Lightning, contributing four assists in 12 total games.
-With the victory, he effectively became the third player from Newfoundland and Labrador to win the Stanley Cup, following Daniel Cleary (2008) and Michael Ryder (2011).
+After sporadic use in the Avalanche's first and second round series against the Nashville Predators and St. Louis Blues, Newhook then played the entirety of the Western Conference Final against the Edmonton Oilers and the championship-clinching Stanley Cup Final over the Tampa Bay Lightning.
+He finished the postseason with four assists in 12 games.
+With the Avalanche's victory, he became the third player from Newfoundland and Labrador to win the Stanley Cup, following Daniel Cleary (2008) and Michael Ryder (2011).